Deciding Between Unlimited vs. Flexible PTO: Which May Be Best for Your Business?

 Comparing PTO Types

 PTO benefits can vary from company to company.
-Understanding the different types of paid time off can help you determine which program best fits your organization.
+Understanding the different types of paid time off can help determine which program best fits your organization.

 PTO vs. FTO